sleekst/PS-MDT/README.md

 For questions regarding the original MDT please use PROJECT SLOTH's [Discord](https://discord.gg/projectsloth) and ask in the Support channel!
 Make sure to ping Spudd#4654 if you have any questions or issues regarding this edit.

 This is a modified version of ps-mdt to support Benzz M.O.T script.
-This also comes with a british ui and soon the charges and fines will be updated to be British too.
+This also comes with a british UI, charges and colours!
-The EMS and DOJ have not yet been modified so it will be american for those departments, this will soon be fixed!

 ## Dependencies